KhachatryanRafayel/qa-portfolio/Project_3_online_store/bug-reports/BR-2.md

 Steps to reproduce:
 1. Navigate to the "Sign in or Sign up" page -> <BASE_URL>/auth
 2. Enter special characters (e.g. !@#$%^&\*()) to the phone number field

+Comments: "Sign in or Sign up" page is on Russian language due to related bug (BR-12).

 Severity: Minor